vectordotdev/vector/rfcs/2020-04-04-2221-kubernetes-integration.md

 This is an alternative approach to the previous implementation.

-Current implementation allows doing this, but is has a certain downsides - the main problem is we're paying the price of reading the log files that are filtered out completely.
+The current implementation allows doing this, but is has certain downsides - the main problem is we're paying the price of reading the log files that are filtered out completely.